Alice in Wonderland (2010 film): Theatrical

-Alice in Wonderland was theatrically released in United Kingdom and United States, in both Disney Digital 3D and IMAX 3D, as well as regular theatres on March 5, 2010.
-Prior to the release, the film was premiered at the Odeon Leicester Square in London on February 25, 2010, for the fundraiser The Prince's Foundation for Children and The Arts where the Prince of Wales and the Duchess of Cornwall attended.
+Alice in Wonderland was theatrically released in the UK and the U.S., in Disney Digital 3D, RealD 3D, and IMAX 3D as well as in regular theaters on March 5, 2010.
+Prior to the release, the film was premiered at the Odeon Leicester Square in London on February 25, 2010, for the The Prince's Foundation for Children and The Arts fundraiser where the Prince of Wales and the Duchess of Cornwall attended.

-On February 12, 2010, major UK theater chains, Odeon, Vue, and Cineworld, had planned to boycott the film because of a reduction of the interval between cinema and DVD release from the usual seventeen-week period to twelve.
+On February 12, 2010, major UK theater chains, Odeon, Vue, and Cineworld had planned to boycott the film because of a reduction of the interval between cinema and DVD release from the usual seventeen-week period to twelve.
 Disney's pretext for cutting short Alice's theatrical run, is possibly to avoid the release of the DVD clashing with the 2010 FIFA World Cup.
 However, exhibitors protested that Alice would be less threatened by the World Cup than other titles.
 A week after the announcement, Cineworld, who has a 24% share of UK box office, chose to play the film on more than 150 screens.
-Cineworld's chief executive Steve Wiener stated, "As leaders in 3D, we did not want the public to miss out on such a visual spectacle.
-As the success of Avatar has shown, there is currently a huge appetite for the 3D experience".
+Cineworld's chief executive Steve Wiener said, "As leaders in 3D, we did not want the public to miss out on such a visual spectacle.
+As the success of Avatar has shown, there is currently a huge appetite for the 3D experience."
 Shortly after, the Vue cinema chain also reached an agreement with Disney, but Odeon had still chosen to boycott in Britain, Ireland, and Italy.
 On February 25, 2010, Odeon had reached an agreement and decided to show the film on March 5.
 It also did not affect their plans to show the film in Spain, Germany, Portugal, and Austria.

 Home media

-Walt Disney Studios Home Entertainment released a three-disc Blu-ray combo pack (which includes the Blu-ray, DVD and a digital copy), single-disc Blu-ray and single-disc DVD on June 1, 2010, in North America and July 1, 2010, in Australia.
+Walt Disney Studios Home Entertainment released a three-disc Blu-ray combo pack (which includes the Blu-ray, DVD, and a digital copy), single-disc Blu-ray and single-disc DVD on June 1, 2010, in North America and July 1, 2010, in Australia.
 The DVD release includes three short features about the making of the film, focusing on Burton's vision for Wonderland and the characters of Alice and the Mad Hatter.
-The Blu-ray version has nine additional featurettes centered on additional characters, special effects and other aspects of the film's production.
-In some confusion, a small number of copies were put on shelves a week before schedule in smaller stores, but were quickly removed, although a handful of copies were confirmed purchased ahead of schedule.
+The Blu-ray version has nine additional featurettes centered on additional characters, visual effects and other aspects of the film's production.
+With some confusion, a small number of copies were put on shelves a week before schedule in smaller stores, but were quickly removed, although a handful of copies were confirmed purchased ahead of schedule.

 In its first week of release (June 1–6, 2010), it sold 2,095,878 DVD units (equivalent to $35,441,297) and topped the DVD sales chart for two continuous weeks.
 By May 22, 2011, it had sold 4,313,680 units ($76,413,043).
 It failed to crack the 2010 top ten DVDs list in terms of units sold, but reached 10th place on that chart in terms of sales revenue.